 10. Have Minutes!

-It’s OK not to have minutes for informal meetings, but most meetings will benefit from having a written record, even if this is just a quick email send to attendees after the event.
+It’s OK not to have minutes for informal meetings, but most meetings will benefit from having a written record, even if this is just a quick email sent to attendees after the event.

 Want More Meetings Resources?